heidi-holappa/tira-labra-2022/documentation/weekly-report-1.md

 This week I have studied about data compression and scraped the surface on the fascinating topic.
 I have decided that my project will focus on lossless data compression.
 In the course material a comparison of Huffman vs. Lempel-Ziv was given as an example of a good scope for this project and I decided to start by looking into these two algorithms.

 I have created a project and a remote repository to GitHub.
 I have created a requirements specification documentation and did my best to include everything asked for.
-I have also
+I have also initialized Poetry and added Pylint, Pytest, Invoke and Coverage for future purposes.

 ## How has the application progressed?
+This week the application has not yet progressed.

 ## What did I learn during this week / today?